markbuckle/ai-rag-app/data/hubermanlabtranscripts/HLep#4.md

 phone in the middle of the night, you're jet lagged 'cause you're waking up at different times a day, you're jet lagged because your exercise is on a kind of chaotic regime, some days at this time, some days at that time.
 And if that works for you, great.
-I want to be really clear that a number of people always say, well, I know so and so that you know Transcribed by readthatpodcast.com only needed four hours of sleep and, or they're just fine, they traveled to Europe and they're just fine.
+I want to be really clear that a number of people always say, well, I know so and so that you know only needed four hours of sleep and, or they're just fine, they traveled to Europe and they're just fine.
 There's a lot of individual variability.
 And we're going to talk about the origins of some of that variability.
 I mean, I know people that can eat anything and somehow seem to maintain great lipid profiles and you know, body weight and fitness